GoogleChrome/web.dev/src/site/content/en/learn/accessibility/forms/index.md

-The default recommendation is to use established HTML patterns instead of building something custom with ARIA, as certain features and functionalities—such as field states, properties, and values—are inherently built into the HTML elements, while with custom ARIA elements, you have to add these manually.
+The default recommendation is to use established HTML patterns instead of building something custom with ARIA, as certain features and functionalities—such as field states, properties, and values—are inherently built into the HTML elements, while you have to add custom ARIA manually.

 {% Aside %}